RX-M/kubecon-eu-2019/step01/README.md

 ### 2. Install gRPC and Protobuf

-Now install the go gRPC libraries on your cloud based lab system:
+Now install the go gRPC libraries on your cloud based lab system (be patient, this can take a minute):

 ```
 ubuntu@ip-172-31-45-121:~/kubecon-eu-2019$ go get -u google.golang.org/grpc